-BERNICE FRIESEN was born in Rosthern, Sask. and grew up on her grandparents’ homestead.
-The life of her grandmother’s family has been published in The Mulberry Tree by Victor Carl Friesen and Anna Friesen.
+BERNICE FRIESEN was born in Saskatchewan, and the life of her grandmother’s family has been published in The Mulberry Tree by Victor Carl Friesen and Anna Friesen.

-She trained as a printmaker at the University of Saskatchewan, ending up with a B.F.A in visual art and a B.Ed. by 1990.
-She took creative writing courses with Elizabeth Brewster, Guy Vanderhaegue and Tim Lilburn, and attended the Banff Writing Studio.
-She has been an art studio lab assistant, art gallery educator, and has taught Sage Hill Writing Experience for teens, and Fiction Freefall through the Saskatoon Writers Coop.
+She trained as a visual artist first, then a teacher, then turned to writing, taking courses with Elizabeth Brewster, Guy Vanderhaegue Tim Lilburn, and attended the Banff Writing Studio.
+She has been an art gallery educator, and has taught through Sage Hill Writing Experience, and is a past editor of Rhubarb Magazine.

 Go to her website for more.